americocunhajr/SpringpotTune/README.md

 - Americo Cunha Jr

 ### Citing SpringpotTune
-We ask the code users to cite the following manuscript in any publications reporting work done with our code:
+We ask the package users to cite the following manuscript in any publications reporting work done with our code or data:
-- *J. G. Telles Ribeiro and A. Cunha Jr, Advanced creep modeling of polypropylene: A variable-order fractional calculus approach, 2024 (under review)*
+- *J. G. Telles Ribeiro and A. Cunha Jr, Advanced creep modeling of polypropylene: A variable-order fractional calculus approach, 2025 (under review)*

 ```
 @article{TellesRibeiro2024SpringpotTune,
    author  = {J. G. {Telles Ribeiro} and A. {Cunha~Jr}},
    title   = "{Advanced creep modeling of polypropylene: A variable-order fractional calculus approach}",
    journal = {Under Review},
-   year    = {2024},
+   year    = {2025},
    volume  = {~},
    pages   = {~},
    doi    = {~},